My Near Death Experience

 Spinning in my car on the freeway, I felt a space around me, like a pillow of air surrounding me.
 It was as though in that energy of space I was completely safe.
 Peace enveloped me.

 "I'm alive!"
-Gratitude surged through me in such a wonderful way like I have never felt in my entire life.
+Gratitude surged through me in such a wonderful way as I have never felt in my entire life.

 Something changed in me that day.
 Not knowing if you are going to live or die makes you see life differently.
 Every day, I am grateful.
 I'm more present with people.
 I laugh more.
 I feel more loving.
 I sense the wonder of life that I am part of.
 I'm going to hold on to these new ways of feeling and seeing things because it's a great way to live life on planet Earth.